 Pet Landscaping is much more of a mentality than a “project”.
 It involves compromise and unique thinking for your pet, but we think that this part is the most fun!
 Your pets deserve an area that keeps them safe, keeps their minds active, and encourages play.
 Utilizing pet friendly materials, incorporating fun areas for you AND your pet to enjoy, and providing shade and hydration is key.

 Mulch is a great addition to any home garden or landscaping project, however some types of mulch are much safer for your pets than others.

 DO’s: Pine, Cedar and Hemlock Mulch tend to be the safest mulches, but if your pet is known to be a chewer, they should still be supervised to prevent choking.

 DONT’s: Cocoa Bean Mulch (made from cocoa shells) is particularly toxic to dogs and should be avoided.
 Rubber mulch is a controversial subject, as it may contain chemicals that are carcinogenic.

 Xeriscaping- The Best Materials to Protect your Pooches’ Pads

-Xeriscaping is very common in Colorado, understandably so.
+Xeriscaping is very common in the Pikes Peak Region, understandably so.
 It is important to choose materials that won’t irritate the bottom of your pup’s feet, while still serving the purpose desired.